guyathomas/guythomas.me/README.md

 ## Resume

 A resume that can be configured with a simple `YAML` file.
 A PDF version is downloadable ( which is conveniently the same output as printing the page with no boarders on A4 ).
-This resume in editable inline in the web page.
 ![image](./docs/resume.gif)

 ## Stack